GW-CS-SD-24-25/GW-CS-SD-24-25.github.io/lectures/presentations.md

 The mock demo will be more like a presentation to the instruction team; it will serve as the blueprint for your demo, and your final project features.
 You should walk the audience through what you will demo - how the project looks to the user, how user interacts with it, features you will implement and demonstrate, and what architectural details you will demonstrate or discuss.  -->

 ## Final Presentations ##
 This is the final project presentation - and will be similar to Presentation 3 (the end of Fall semester presentation).
-Introduce your project and state what problem you are solving and what your project does (stick to a few slides and max of 2 minutes to convey this).
-Next discuss how the project works: Describe the overall architecture of your project – start with brief overview of the system, technical components, what types of technologies/libraries/APIs you used and how the pieces interact.
-We recommend using videos where possible, possibly with screenshots to highlight key interactions or features.
+Your presentation should include these topics:

+Motivation:
+ - Describe the problem to be solved and motivate why it is useful/important/exciting
+ - Describe > 1 type of user who will make use of your project
+ - How is your project different from similar apps/approaches?

+Technical Achievements:
+ - Overview your implementation using diagrams, algorithms, etc.
+ - Show an overall system diagram or set of diagrams to show how the project is structured and how components interact.
+ - Discusss the complexity of your algorithm.
+This doesn't necessarily mean Big O time complexity, but could also include a description of the type of problem you need to solve and why it requires algorithmic thinking.

+Demo:
+ - Demonstrate that your project is funcitonal.
+This can be screenshots or a pre-recorded video.
+ - In general we do not suggest doing a live demo given the limited time and the need to present from the classroom computer instead of your own machine.
+ - The demo can either be a small portion of your presentation, or you may be able to intersperse it with the rest of your presentation (e.g., talk over what you are showing)

 Total Time: 8 minutes.
-The rubric is similar to Presentation 3 - equal parts weighted on speaking skills and the content.
-We will have guests attending, and some quests will be evaluating the presentations.
+You will be graded on both your speaking skills and the content.
+We will have guests attending, and some quests may help evaluate the presentations.
   - You will have a chance to give a practice version of your final presentation in class a few weeks before the official one.

 ## Final Demo ##